rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 Functionality:
 1. `DUT` shall request a CEC Version from the Source Device (STB).
 It should receive a valid version and be evaluated.
-2. `DUT` shall receive a standby command as a unicast command from the CEC Adaptor.
-3. `DUT` shall receive an OSD Command with max buffer size from the CEC Adaptor and respond to this command.
+2. `DUT` shall receive an OSD Command with max buffer size from the CEC Adaptor and respond to this command.

 | Title                         | Details                                          |